echronos/echronos/components/timer/docs.md

 ### `timers/timer/enabled`

-This boolean configuration item determines if the timer is enabled when the system starts.
+This boolean configuration item determines whether the timer is enabled when the system starts.
 If it is true, the timer commences countdown on the very first tick.
 This is an optional configuration item that defaults to false.
 A timer can be enabled at runtime using the [<span class="api">timer_enable</span>] API.